saba-bar95/homepage/README.md

 ### This project is done as part of the [Odin course](https://www.theodinproject.com/dashboard)

 Homepage, where appears a brief information about me and the projects I've done so far (this area can be updated).
-Used a responsive design for including mobile, tablet, desktop, and ultrawide screen sizes.
+Used a responsive design for mobile, tablet, desktop, and ultrawide screen sizes.

 ### Build with